Yandex Cloud

 }

-Descriptions of family block fields:
+Descriptions of the family section fields:

-| Field name | Type | Description |
+Field name Type Description

-Storage device type for the data in this column group |
+Storage device type for the data in this column family.

-Data compression codec |
+Data compression codec.

 Here is an example of grouping two columns into a family: